White House Says Cutting Meals on Wheels Is ‘Compassionate’

 (1) The U.S. already spends more more on its military than China, Russia, Saudi Arabia, the United Kingdom, France, India, and Germany — combined.
 By contrast, America spends far less than its peers (per capita) on many of the initiatives that the Trump’s budget cuts.

-(3) If the White House feels bad about taking money from coal miners and single mothers, then why is one of its top priorities an enormous, regressive tax cut?
+(3) If the White House feels bad about taking money from coal miners and single mothers, then why is one of its top priorities to pass an enormous, regressive tax cut?

 “No, I don’t think so,” Mulvaney replied.
 “I think it’s probably one of the most compassionate things we can do.”